 Ingredients for the Vanilla Buttercream Frosting

 - Vanilla.
-We love the flavor of vanilla but you could use almond extract instead, or make a flavored frosting with lemon
+We love the flavor of vanilla, but you could use almond extract instead.

 - Milk or Heavy Cream.
 Milk will thin the frosting more so you won’t want as much.
 Heavy cream adds flavor and keeps the frosting thick to help the swirl hold its shape.

 How to make 4th of July Cupcakes

 Please note, that the printable recipe card has ingredient quantities, complete instructions, and nutritional information.
 The following is a quick overview of the recipe.

 How to make Red, White, and Blue Cupcakes